joshuagawley/jglockfree/DESIGN.md

 ### Limitations
 Our implementation has the following limitations:
-1. The bump allocator never reclaims memory, so slots can be exhausted on thread exit.
+1. If a thread exits with nodes in its retired list, those nodes are leaked.
-3. The queue destructor assumes no concurrent operations.
+2. The queue destructor assumes no concurrent operations.

 ## Benchmarks
 The following results are wall-clock times per operation, recorded on a Apple M1 processor.